pangolinjs/core/README.md

 #### Includes
 These files can be included in all other files (even in other includes).
 The process is comparable to PHP's *include*.

-Includes are located in `src/html/templates/includes`.
-They can be organized in sub-folders.<br>
-The Nunjucks renderer accesses them relative to the `templates` folder.
+Includes are located in `src/html/partials/includes`.
+The Handlebars renderer accesses them relative to the `partials` folder.

-The syntax `{% include "includes/example.nunjucks" %}` includes the file `example.nunjucks`.
+The syntax `{{> "includes/example" }}` includes the file `src/html/partials/includes/example.hbs`.

 #### Pages and Components
 Pages are the actual web pages displayed by the browser.<br>